diarmidmackenzie/christmas-scene/research/README.md

 - Snowman's hat might be better handled in this category.
 Right now it's a bit weird that you can jam the hat brim into the snowman's belly and it just stays there...

+#### Testing of Phase 2 in Christmas Scene

+Phase 2 physics basically seems to work.

+- Some new things work that didn't before - e.g. put the snowman's hat on the ground and drop coals / baubles onto it.
+This kind of function will be great to have as we further enrich the environment.

+A couple of concerns.

+- Some suggestions of perf degradation.
+But not sure how there can be much difference - most objects are still not dynamic most of the time -  only when in flight - when they return to the ground (which is "sticky") they become kinematic again.
+  - So maybe I was imagining this.
+Haven't done any proper measurements yet (could look at it using: https://github.com/kylebakerio/vr-super-stats)

+- I'm not sure about velocity / rotation on release.

+  - I was surprised to see this "just worked".
+But not convinced it's quite as natural-feeling as what I had before...

+  - I suspect the way it is working is that the kinematic hand collider is exerting forces on the dynamic object, once it becomes dynamic.
+That might not be a good idea, because the level & direction of overlap will be unpredictable, so might result in some quite unexpected forces (which I think matches what I'm seeing)

+  - Possible alternatives to look at:

+    1. Disabled collisions on hand on grip release, and see what that does to velocity/rotation on release.
+I suspect this will result in *no* velocity/rotation on release.
+So then possibly add back in the function we had to measure & apply pre-release velocity?
+    2. Might it be better for held objects to be dynamic, and be held using constraints (like superhands does it)?
+Reason I didn't want this is that I think you'll get weird repulsion behaviour if you stick an object into the snowman, and then release - it will probably ping away from the snowman's body.
+But maybe worth confirming this is a problem.  (though I do recall seeing exactly this problem in superhands demos, when you push an object into the floor, so I'm pretty confident this will be an issue....)

 #### Other notes